Magitech (Amazing Engine)

 Magitech is a 1993 role-playing supplement for Amazing Engine published by TSR.

 Contents

 Magitech is a supplement in which an alternate Earth features magic instead of technology in the 1990s.

 Reception

 Denys Backriges reviewed Magitech in White Wolf #41 (March, 1994), rating it a 4 out of 5 and stated that "the book is dense at 128 pages and complete enough to keep you plotting for a long time to come.
 And it had better be complete.
-TSR doesn't plan to release supplements for any of their Universe Books unless hose universes become extremely popular.
+TSR doesn't plan to release supplements for any of their Universe Books unless those universes become extremely popular.
 The question is whether you like this kind of fairytale fantasy."